HannahNT123/library_zines/README.md

 ## 🌐 Browse the Collection

-To peruse the zines in our collection and download a zine to read, visit:
+To peruse the zines in this collection and download a zine to read, visit:

 **https://hannahnt123.github.io/library_zines/**